 This is a general subject-by-subject overview.
 After taking the Primary Stage course from the school (highly recommended) I have added in my personal understanding of the “goals” for each subject in italics and parentheses.
-Laura is best at the methodology explanations, found in the afore mentioned course and what I tripped over in the early years is CONTENT.
-So, I will talk about that mostly.

 For actionable Do-Aheads for KGRD, CLICK HERE.

 - There is a LOT of drawing.
 42 illustrations!
 (Helps the child with pencil skills but is primarily a beginning form of retelling.)

 - Also, the list of crafts are super cute this year: cards, rosary, lacing, etc. Some from the older syllabi crafts are no longer available.
 Check the bookstore or school site for replacement suggestions.
 (Doing something with ordered instructions is the goal.
 Replace crafts at will, as long as there are ordered instructions.)

 - You may use Kindergarten Art or “Child-Sized Masterpieces.”
 The point is for the child to really concentrate on the pictures and examine them at length.
 Our curriculum calls it “close observation.”
 Charlotte Mason calls it “really looking.”
 Whatever you call it, the names of the artists are much less important than the ability and facility with close observation.
 That, and we want beauty to “do its work” on the child’s heart.

 “We cannot measure the influence that one or another artist has upon the child’s sense of beauty, upon his power of seeing, as in a picture, the common sights of life; he is enriched more than we know in having really looked at even a single picture” (Mason, Vol. 1, p.
 309).